harrisoncramer/streetsleazy/README.md

 # StreetSleazy 🏡

 We are looking for an apartment and it's hard.
-This applicaiton will help us find one quickly!
+This application will help us find one quickly!

 # How?